betterembed/neos-betterembed/readme.md

 - improve privacy by keeping out unwanted tracking cookies (GDPR)
 - increase page speed by not loading external javascript and css resources

+If you want to know more pls visit https://www.acolono.com/betterembed to see the full feature list and get more information about the project.

 ## Installation

 Add the dependency to your site package like this